We Are Iran: The Persian Blogs

 Reading Lolita in Tehran (by: Azar Nafisi)

-after the rules at the university became too restrictive.
-She invited seven insightful, talented women to participate in the
+the rules at the university became too restrictive.
+She invited seven insightful, talented women to participate in the class.
+At

-class.
-At first they were tentative and reserved, but gradually they bonded over discussions of Lolita, Pride and
+first they were tentative and reserved, but gradually they bonded over discussions of Lolita, Pride and Prejudice, and A

-Prejudice, and A Thousand and One Nights.
-They neither draw exact parallels between the texts and their lives nor find
+Thousand and One Nights.
+They neither draw exact parallels between the texts and their lives nor find them completely

-them completely foreign.
-Nafisi observes: "Lolita was not a critique of the Islamic Republic, but it went against the grain
+foreign.
+Nafisi observes: "Lolita was not a critique of the Islamic Republic, but it went against the grain of all totalitarian

 Spirituality inthe Land of the Noble (by: Richard Foltz)

-ago, yet until now no book has ever told the dramatic story of Iran’s influence on the religions of the world.
-From the role
+yet until now no book has ever told the dramatic story of Iran’s influence on the religions of the world.
+From the role played by

-played by the ancient kings of Persia, as mentioned in the Bible, to Iranian themes present in Buddhism and
+the ancient kings of Persia, as mentioned in the Bible, to Iranian themes present in Buddhism and influences on St.

 which before Zoroastrianism, did not exist in any other religions. -Bodazey